-For each of 1988 and 1992, we use a CBS News/New York Times national poll conducted during the week before the U.S. Presidential election.
-In 1988, there were a total of 2,193 respondents in the sample; in 1992 there were 4,650 respondents.
+For 1988 and 1992, we use a CBS News/New York Times national poll conducted during the week before the U.S. Presidential elections.
+In 1988, there were a total of 2193 respondents in the sample; in 1992 there were 4650 respondents.
 Following the standard convention, we place leaners among the full supporters.
-Respondents were excluded if any of the categories for sex, ethnicity, age or education were missing.
+Respondents were excluded if any of the categories for sex, ethnicity, age, or education were missing.
 Even though no data were included from Alaska and Hawaii, they are included in the model.
 The preferences in these states are estimated based on the demographic coefficients and previous Republican vote share.